nextcomputers/previous/branches/branch_realtime/readme.previous.txt

  2) About Previous
  -----------------

 Previous is a NeXT Computer emulator based on the Atari emulator Hatari.
-It uses the latest CPU emulation core from WinUAE.
+It uses the latest m68k emulation core from WinUAE and the i860 emulator from Jason Eckhardt.
 Previous is confirmed to compile and run on Linux, Mac OS X and Windows.
 It may also work on other Systems which are supported by the SDL library, like FreeBSD, NetBSD and BeOS.

 Previous emulates the following machines:
  NeXT Computer (original 68030 Cube)